enkidevs/curriculum/javascript/javascript-core/functions-i/setting-default-values-with-short-circuiting.md

 ## Practice

+Complete both functions.

-Complete both functions so `shortCirA` and `shortCirB` return `'John Doe'` and `'Jane Doe'` respectively on Undefined.
-If `name` is defined, then the function should just return the name:
+When `name` is undefined, `shortCirA` and `shortCirB` should return `'John Doe'` and `'Jane Doe'` respectively.

+If `name` is defined, then each function should return the name:

 ```javascript
 function shortCirA(name){